 eLearning offers you the convenience of taking your course fully online or partially online in our learning management system (LMS) called Canvas.
 Canvas is a Web-based online and collaboration portal that enables educators to create, add and manage course materials and communicate with students.

 Canvas allows students to engage with the material, other students, the instructor and submit assignments and take quizzes online.
 Canvas is used by K-12, colleges, and universities.
-At North Seattle College we use Canvas for most classes: fully online, hybrid and campus face to face classes.
+At North Seattle College we use Canvas for most classes: fully online, virtual, hybrid and campus face to face classes.

 The classes are not easier than traditional on-campus classes.
 Often they require additional self-motivation and discipline.
 However, we will provide you with guidance through the eLearning aspects of your experience.